Hazegard/Goauld-doc/content/en/02-agent/08-working_days.md

 - `--working-day-start` : the given hour when the agent resumes network connection (format: `[HOURS]:[MINUTES]`, 24-hour format)
 - `--working-day-end`: the given hour when the agent stops all network connection (format: `[HOURS]:[MINUTES]`, 24-hour format)
 - `--working-day-timezone`: the timezone to use

+## Keeping the system awake

+The agent can also prevent the host from sleeping or locking while it is running, which helps keep it reachable during the working period.

+- `--keep-awake`: prevent the system from sleeping or locking.